Epic Standalone DJ System & Serato DJ Controller

 Denon’s DJ Prime 4 is essentially a professional-grade DJ console that can be used in a variety of ways.

 First and foremost, Prime allows you to unlock the Serato DJ Pro completely free of charge.
-Which its in most lists of the top DJ software in the market.
+Which is in most lists of the top DJ softwares in the market.
 This is just one of the many reasons why it’s one of the most valuable DJ controllers of all time.
 Namely, this will save you hundreds of dollars you’d normally have to pay for the heavily acclaimed Serato software, but it’s much more than just that.

 Secondly, Prime 4 is a highly versatile controller that sports four separate decks laden with some of the most amazing and advanced features available on the current market.
 With a ton of sliders, faders, equalizers, pads, and two intuitive and touch-capacitive jog wheels, you’ll be able to manipulate your tracks in every way imaginable during a live performance.